StevenBuglione/wslb/README.md

 - Look for permission issues in the Dockerfile.
 - Ensure `dos2unix` is installed on your system.
 - Confirm that Git Bash’s tar is used when required on Windows.

----

-This README provides an overview of WSLB and the steps involved in converting a Docker container into a custom WSL distribution.